 What is an appropriate size for my Bronze Cremation Urn?

-In general, one pound of cremated human remains typically displaces 1 cubic inch of a space in most urns, and this rule does apply to bronze urns.
+Our basic rule of thumb regarding the sizes of urns is: one pound of cremated human remains typically displaces 1 cubic inch of a space in most urns.
+Just as for urns of different materials, this rule does apply to bronze urns as well.
 The average human adult weighs between 130-180 pounds, therefore a standard size bronze urn, being 200 cubic inches, should adequately accommodate the remains of an average adult.
 In addition to the standard size bronze urn, a companion sized 400 cubic inch holding capacity should easily hold the remains of two average-sized adults that are looking to share the same bronze urn.
 A keepsake bronze urn is usually approximately 3 inches tall, each one perfect for the distribution of small portions of ashes or remains of one deceased family member to family members and friends of the deceased, or to memorialize a pet or child.

 When someone thinks of a memorial, they usually expect for it to last a life time, if not longer.
 The same expectations should go for the memorial urns that are meant to house the earthly remains of our dearly departed.
 Memorials.com offeres a broad variety of bronze cremation urns that will not only last for all eternity, but will become a treasured and dignified remembrance for many generations to come.